AiursoftWeb/Kahla/README.md

 Kahla is a cross-platform business chat application.
 It is written in C# and TypeScript.
 It uses ASP.NET Core and Angular.
 It is a part of the Aiursoft project.

-This is the server project of Kahla.
+This is the core source code project of Kahla.

 ## Try